dmaxel/WebProxyServer/README.txt

 To test bad word filter, you can try:
 129.120.151.98:60000/www.dannystieben.com/lang.html

+You can add bad words to the badwords.txt file.
+You can add more domains to block in blacklist.txt file.
+Make sure that each line has a newline character at the end.

+For blocked sites, you can edit the response that the proxy server sends to the browser instead of the site.

 If multiple requests fail midway through, it's possible that the proxy server crashed even though the last request was delivered.
 Simply start the server again to continue using it.